Measurement disturbance and conservation laws in quantum mechanics: Introduction

 \section{Introduction}

 That measurements generally disturb quantum systems is one of the fundamental aspects of quantum mechanics.
 The consequences of this effect range from the foundational to the applied, sometimes entering in the guise of measurement ``back-action'', playing a key role in quantum metrology, computation, and information processing \cite{Busch1990, Ozawa2003, Busch2009, Heinosaari2010, Tsang2010, Tsang2012, Rozema2012, Groen2013, Hatridge2013, Busch2013a, Busch2014a, Kaneda2014, Blok2014, Shitara2016, Moller2017, Hamamura-Miyadera, Carmeli2019, Wu2020, DAriano2020, Ipsen2021}.
-Measurement disturbance can be clearly seen when two observables are measured in succession, and the statistics of the second measurement depend on the first.
-The conditions under which measurement disturbance arises have now been well studied, and are intimately connected with the theory of \emph{incompatibility} \cite{Heinosaari2015, Guhne2021}.

-The disturbance caused by measurement can be analysed in operational terms within the framework of the quantum theory of measurement \cite{Busch2016a}, which allows for the most general description of observables, state changes and measurement interactions, modelled as positive-operator-valued measures (POVMs), instruments, and channels respectively.
-In this paper, we investigate various constraints on the measurement interaction and the impact these have on the disturbance, focussing most attention on the constraint imposed by a conservation law, which we phrase here in purely operational terms.
-From here we are able to prove a sweeping generalisation of the famous Wigner-Araki-Yanase (WAY) theorem \cite{E.Wigner1952,Busch2010,Araki1960}, which continues to inspire research in a variety of directions (some recent examples are \cite{Miyadera2006a,Kimura2008,Busch2011, Busch2013, uczak2016, Tukiainen2017, Tajima2019b, Sotan2021}), having impact also in other fields of research: for instance in quantum computing \cite{Ozawa2002a,Karasawa2007,Karasawa2009}, the resource theories of asymmetry \cite{Ahmadi2013b} and coherence \cite{Aberg2014,Tajima2019}, the theory of quantum reference frames \cite{Loveridge2017a, Loveridge2020a}, quantum clocks \cite{Gisin2018}, and quantum thermodynamics \cite{Navascues2014a, Mohammady2017, Mohammady2019c, Chiribella2021a, Mohammady2021}.
+Measurement disturbance can be seen when two observables are measured in succession, and the statistics of the second measurement depend on the first.
+While a well-known necessary condition for non-disturbance is that the pair of observables must be \emph{compatible} \cite{Heinosaari2015, Guhne2021}, further necessary conditions arise when the first measurement obeys a conservation law, i.e., when the interaction between the measured system and measuring apparatus conserves some total quantity such as energy, charge, or angular momentum.
+Indeed, the Wigner-Araki-Yanase (WAY) theorem states that when a single sharp observable is measured in succession, the first measurement will not disturb the second only if the measured observable commutes with the system part of a conserved quantity \cite{E.Wigner1952,Busch2010,Araki1960}.
+The same constraint holds for perfectly accurate measurements, and independently of disturbance, if the pointer observable of the apparatus obeys the ``Yanase condition'', i.e., if it commutes with the apparatus part of a conserved quantity \cite{Loveridge2011}.